centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/basic-objects/commands.md

 ##### Technical details

-This article describes how Centreon Perl Connector allow much gain on Perl script execution.
+This article describes how Centreon Perl Connector can greatly improve Perl script execution.

-First of all let's examine how a Perl script is executed traditionnally by Centreon Engine.
+First of all, let's examine how a Perl script is traditionally executed by Centreon Engine.

 * Centreon Engine forks, creating a new separate process.
 * This new process executes the execve syscall to run the Perl interpreter.
 This step does not create a new process.
-* The Perl interpreter parse the Perl script.
+* The Perl interpreter parses the Perl script.
-* Perl script get executed.
+* The Perl script is executed.

-With Centreon Engine, the same script get executed multiple times but with different arguments.
-Therefore we took advantage of this fact to efficiently parse all the scripts once and get them executed.
-This was only possible because of the fork()ing system of Unix-like platform.
-If you read the reference page on Wikipedia you indeed remarked that once fork()ed the old and the new process are identical.
-Centreon Connector Perl's steps to execute scripts are as follow.
+With Centreon Engine, the same script is executed multiple times but with different arguments.
+Therefore we took advantage of this fact to efficiently parse all the scripts once, and then allow them to be executed.
+This was only possible because of the fork()ing system of a Unix-like platform.
+If you read the reference page on Wikipedia, you will notice that once fork()ed, the old and new processes are identical.
+Centreon Connector Perl's steps to execute scripts are as
+follows:

 * Centreon Engine creates a resident process of Centreon Connector Perl once
-* For all Perl scripts execution requests are forwarded to this process when requested to execute a script, Centreon Perl Connector checks if this script has already been parsed if not it parses it using the Embedded Perl interpreter.
+* For all Perl scripts, execution requests are forwarded to this process; when requested to execute a script, Centreon Perl Connector checks if this script has already been parsed.
+If not, it parses it using the Embedded Perl interpreter.
 * Centreon Perl Connector forks itself.
-* The precompiled script gets executed
+* The precompiled script is executed

-This way Perl scripts are only parsed once during the lifetime of the monitoring engine.
-This heavily relates to *[prepared statements](http://en.wikipedia.org/wiki/Prepared_statements)* in SQL.
+This way, Perl scripts are only parsed once during the lifetime of the monitoring engine.
+This relates to *[prepared statements](http://en.wikipedia.org/wiki/Prepared_statements)* in SQL.